CERT-Polska/ursadb/docs/configuration.md

 - **Maximum**: 1024

 How many datasets can be merged at once?
-This has severe memory usage implications - for merging datasets must be fully loaded, and every loaded dataset consumes a bit over 128MiB.
+This has severe memory usage implications - before merging, datasets must be fully loaded, and every loaded dataset consumes a bit over 128MiB.
 Increasing this number makes compacting huge datasets faster, but may run out of ram.

-Recommendation: merge_max_datasets * 128MiB can safely be set to around 1/4 of RAM dedicated to the database, so for example 8 for 4GiB server or 32 for 16GiB server.
-Increasing past 10 gives diminishing returns, so unless you have a lot of free RAM you can leave it at default.
+**Recommendation**: merge_max_datasets * 128MiB can safely be set to around 1/4 of RAM dedicated to the database, so for example 8 for 4GiB server or 32 for 16GiB server.
+Increasing past 10 has diminishing returns, so unless you have a lot of free RAM you can leave it at default.

 ### merge_max_files